 August 10th, 2017 marked the 15th anniversary of the hit visual novel series “Higurashi no Naku Koro ni”.
 Higurashi no Naku Koro ni was adapted into a successful animated series by Studio Deen in 2006 – setting the standard for horror anime which many series have tried and failed to emulate since.
 In reflection and celebration of the series 15th anniversary, I will be providing my raw, unedited thoughts of the anime throughout the month of August.
 I hope you’ll enjoy!

-Before I start I want to make it clear that this raw freewrite touch upon sensitive subjects such as child abuse and molestation.
+WARNING: Before I start I want to make it clear that this raw freewrite touch upon sensitive subjects such as child abuse and molestation.
 There are also manga/comics scans below with gore and abuse.
 If you’re not comfortable with those things then please, turn back now.
 Check out some other contents on my website instead!